ox-it/munki-rebrand/README.md

 munki_rebrand is a script to rebrand the Managed Software Center app from Greg Neagle's [Munki](https://github.com/munki/munki).
 It allows you to give the app a different name in Finder (in all localized languages if required), modify its icon, and add an optional postinstall script to the installer pkg.

+## Important note about XCode 9.x

+26/09/2017 munki_rebrand is currently incompatible with XCode 9.x, as munki itself needs changes to build successfully with this version of XCode.
+The current recommended workaround is to use XCode 8.

 ## Usage

 Please note: munki_rebrand must be run as root in order to successfully build the output pkg.
 You will need Xcode (7+) and its command-line tools installed.